antijob/neuro-parser/README.md

 ## For Developers

-Developer instructions and project setup for local and production environments can be found in the [DEVELOPERS.md](DEVELOPERS.md) file.
+Developer instructions and project setup for local and production environments can be found in the [developers guide](https://neuro-parser.readthedocs.io/ru/latest/ru/developers.html) file.

 ---